mohit-sentieo/ci-poc/docs/general/introduction.md

 In our application we are using two such middleware.

 1. **Router middleware:** Keeps your routes in sync with the redux `store`.
 2. **Redux logic:** Is used for managing _side-effects_ such as dispatching actions asynchronously or accessing browser data.
+It also has the ability to intercept actions to perform validation, transformation, and augmentation.

 ### Reselect